testpatchesorg/qubership-workflow-hub/docs/reusable/docker-publish.md

 - `artifact-id`: Artifact ID to use for building the Docker image.
 This is the name of the artifact to download and will be used as the name for the Docker image.
 If not specified, no artifact will be downloaded.
 - `context`: Docker build context.
 Can be `git` or `workflow`.
 The default is `git`, meaning the current repository will be used as the context.
 If set to `workflow`, the context will be the directory where the workflow is running.
 - `dry-run`: If set to `true`, the workflow will perform all steps except pushing the Docker image.
 This is useful for testing.
 - `download-artifact`: If set to `true`, the workflow will download the artifact before building the Docker image.
-This is useful for downloading an artifact that was uploaded in a previous step of the same workflow, such as a Maven build.
+This is useful for downloading an artifact that was uploaded in a previous step of the same workflow with name `artifact-id`, such as a Maven build.
 The default is `false`.
 - `component`: JSON string describing components for building Docker images.
 Each component should include a name (`name`), the path to the Dockerfile (`file`), and the build context (`context`).
 The default is one component with the name `default`, a Dockerfile in the root of the repository, and the context `.`.
 The name of the Docker image will be derived from the `artifact-id` or the `name` of the component if `artifact-id` is not specified.

 For example, if you have multiple components defined as follows: